dnanexus/dxCompiler/doc/ExpertOptions.md

 In extreme cases, running compiled WDL workflows can fail due to DNAnexus platform limits on the total size of the input and output JSON documents of a job.
 An example is a task with many inputs/outputs that is called in scatter over a large collection.
 In such a case, you can enable manifest support at compile time with the `-useManifests` option.
 This option causes each generated applet or workflow to accept inputs as a manifest, and to produce outputs as a manifest.

-A manifest file is a JSON document that contains all the inputs/outputs that would otherwise be passed directly to/from the applet.
+A manifest is a JSON document that contains all the inputs/outputs that would otherwise be passed directly to/from the applet.
 A manifest can be specified in one of two ways: via a JSON input, or via a File input (where the file must exist on the platform).

 ## Manifest JSON